luser-dr00g/inca/README3.md

 and *A Dictionary of APL*.
 So that one will be reimplemented to be table-based as well and probably to use true right-to-left semantics now.

+--

+Table-driven parser is written and working, including an extra *implicit-parens* feature.
+The assignment character has been changed to left-guillemot, accessed from the alternate keyboard `^n` `<` `^o`.